-Submissions must conform to the conference submission and formatting instructions (https://www.acm.org/publications/proceedings-template).
-In particular, submissions of demonstration papers must meet the following criteria: A demonstration submission may not exceed four pages for content and figures, with one page for references only.
+Submissions must conform to the conference submission and formatting instructions TO BE DETERMINED.
+In particular, submissions of demonstration papers must meet the following criteria: A demonstration submission may not exceed four pages, including text, references and figures.

 Each submission must be accompanied by a short video (between three and five minutes long) illustrating the demonstration.